-Missouri becomes the first state to award a contract with interstate construction funding authorized two months earlier by the Federal-Aid Highway Act of 1956.
-The Missouri highway commission signs the contract for work on the already historic Route 66.
+Missouri became the first state to award a contract with interstate construction funding authorized two months earlier by the Federal-Aid Highway Act of 1956.
+The Missouri highway commission signed the contract for work on the already historic Route 66.

-The Highway-Aid Act provides 90 percent federal funding for a “system of interstate and defense highways.”
-It makes it possible for states to afford construction of the network of national limited-access highways, which will eventually reach more than 40,000 miles.
+The Highway-Aid Act provided 90 percent federal funding for a “system of interstate and defense highways.”
+It made it possible for states to afford construction of the network of national limited-access highways eventually reaching more than 40,000 miles.

-Missouri has agreed to work on U.S. Route 66 – now Interstate 44.
-“There is no question that the creation of the interstate highway system has been the most significant development in the history of transportation in the United States,” proclaim the state’s leaders.
-Read more in America on the Move.
+Missouri had agreed to begin work on part of Route 66 – now Interstate 44.
+“There is no question that the creation of the interstate highway system has been the most significant development in the history of transportation in the United States,” proclaimed the state’s leaders.
+Learn more in America on the Move.

-August 3, 1769 – Rancho La Brea Asphalt Pits discovered
+August 3, 1769 – La Brea Asphalt Pits discovered

-The La Brea – “the tar” – pits are discovered during a 1768 Spanish expedition on the West Coast.
-“We debated whether this substance, which flows melted from underneath the earth, could occasion so many earthquakes,” notes the expedition’s Franciscan friar in his diary.
+The La Brea – “the tar” – pits were discovered during a 1769 Spanish expedition on the West Coast.
+“We debated whether this substance, which flows melted from underneath the earth, could occasion so many earthquakes,” noted the expedition’s Franciscan friar in his diary.

-The friar, Juan Crespi, is the first person to use the term bitumen in describing these sticky pools in southern California – where crude oil has been seeping from the ground through fissures in the coastal plain sediments for more than 40,000 years.
-Native Americans have used the substance for centuries to waterproof baskets and caulk canoes.
+The friar, Juan Crespi, was the first person to use the term “bitumen” in describing these sticky pools in southern California – where crude oil has been seeping from the ground through fissures in the coastal plain sediments for more than 40,000 years.
+Native Americans used the substance for centuries to waterproof baskets and caulk canoes.

-Although commonly called the “tar pits,” the pools at Rancho La Brea are actually asphalt – not tar.
-The nearby Page Museum explains tar is a by-product made by the distillation of woody materials, such as peat, while asphalt is a naturally formed substance comprised of hydrocarbon molecules – petroleum.
+Although commonly called the “tar pits,” the pools at Rancho La Brea are actually asphalt – not tar, which is a by-product made by the distillation of woody materials, such as peat.
+Asphalt is a naturally formed substance comprised of hydrocarbon molecules – petroleum.
 Learn more about California oil seeps in Discovering the Le Brea Tar Pits.
 For a history of the asphalt, see Asphalt Paves the Way.

 August 3, 1942 – War brings “Big Inch” and “Little Big Inch” Pipelines

-War Emergency Pipelines, Inc., begins construction on the “Big Inch” line – the longest petroleum pipeline project ever undertaken in the United States.
+War Emergency Pipelines Inc. began construction on the “Big Inch” line – the longest petroleum pipeline project ever undertaken in the United States.

-With a goal of transporting 300,000 barrels of oil per day, the $95 million project calls for construction of a 24-inch pipeline (Big Inch) from East Texas to Illinois, and a 20-inch line (Little Big Inch) as far as New York and Philadelphia – more than 1,200 miles.
-The Trans-Alaska pipeline system is 800 miles long.
-Read Big Inch Pipelines of WWII.
+With a goal of transporting 300,000 barrels of oil per day, the $95 million project called for construction of a 24-inch pipeline (Big Inch) from East Texas to Illinois, and a 20-inch line (Little Big Inch) as far as New York and Philadelphia – more than 1,200 miles (the Trans-Alaska pipeline system is 800 miles long).
+Learn more in Big Inch Pipelines of WWII.

 August 4, 1913 – Discovery of Oklahoma’s “Poor Man’s Field”